-A physical ability is required to be eligible for the Basic Fire Academy.
-You register for the class through the Community Services Office here at SAC.
-All students must pre enroll, as there is no on-site enrollment The physical ability test is a pass/fail exam.
-You must pass a physical ability test to be eligible for placement in an academy.
-Once your file is open, it is your responsibility to turn in a copy of the physical ability letter into our office (keep the original for yourself).
+A physical ability test is required to be eligible for the Basic Fire Academy.
+You register for the class online under FAC 008.
+All students must pre enroll, as there is no on-site enrollment.
+The physical ability test is a pass/fail exam.
+Once your file is open, it is your responsibility to make and turn in a copy of the Physical Ability letter into our office, (keeping the original for yourself).
 Most Fire Departments require a physical ability test prior to employment.

 The Physical Ability test was designed to identify persons who can meet the physical demands of a firefighter.
-To pass the Physical Ability Test, candidates must complete all of the events successfully within the required time standard.
+To pass the Physical Ability Test, candidates must complete all of the events successfully within the required time standard of 9:34.
 This test was developed and validated with firefighters from 41 different cities in both Orange and Los Angeles counties.
-The test is a work sample test designed to simulate tasks performed by fire fighters during fire suppression operations and other emergency situation.
+The test is a work sample test designed to simulate tasks performed by fire fighters during fire suppression operations and other emergency situations.
 BE ADVISED IF YOU PASS THIS ASSESSMENT AT A MINIMAL LEVEL YOU MAY NOT HAVE THE STRENGTH AND STAMINA NECESSARY TO SUCCESSFULLY COMPLETE THE ACADEMY.